simonanthonybrown/interview-questions/readme.md

 - Had particular trouble writing tests for this piece of code as it referenced the this.privInventoryRepo which at the time I didn't have working correctly
 - Decided instead to completely mock the method and test that the logic was sound, which it turns out it was.
 A currentStock of below 10 will return 'true', and vice versa
-- Added a final test to check if IsStockRunningLow functioned as expected, and it did once I had added the instance of the new InventoryRepo on line 6.
-Before then I was only calling a new instance of Calculator which left this.privInventoryRepo undefined within the class, so the call to the method was not functioning
+-I was having issues running theses tests, realised I was only calling a new instance of Calculator and not InventoryRepo which left this.privInventoryRepo undefined within the class, so the call to the method was not functioning

 ## Final Thoughts